pubnub/open-growth/handlers/readme.md

 We can accomplish this with an [XHR](https://www.pubnub.com/docs/blocks/xhr-module) to **Clearbit**, **MonkeyLearn**, and **SendGrid**.

- * [Clearbit](https://clearbit.com/) is used to find a customer’s name, place of work, industry, and other important details, by merely providing an email address.
+ * [Clearbit](https://clearbit.com/) is used to find a customer’s name, place of work, industry, and other important details, by **providing only an email address**.

  * [MonkeyLearn](http://monkeylearn.com/) is a Machine Learning API which we use to determine a customer’s use case for your service, by using past customer data and ML.